eko-nr/gensyn-rl-swarm-runner/README.md

 - Monitor logs regularly for any suspicious activity
 - Use strong passwords and SSH keys for VPS access
 - Use recovery function when needed with `sh ./swarm_manager/recovery_swarm.sh`

-## 📞 Support

-For additional support or questions:
-- Check the troubleshooting section above
-- Review logs in the screen session
-- Validate your configuration using the swarm manager
-- Ensure you're running the latest version